An official website of the State of Oregon

 You are here:

-* $41.25 of your initial fees covers the cost of the background report, not the actual fingerprinting.
+$46.25 of your initial application fee covers the cost of the background report, not the actual fingerprinting.

 Renewal is annual.
 Board staff will email the "renewal notice" approximately 45 days prior to your renewal date (last day of birth month).
 The notice will remind you of your education requirements, and provide a link to the online renewal site (also provided below).

-Continuing Education hours: Six (6) due and two of those hours must be training on taking vitals.
+Continuing Education hours: Six (6) and two of those 6 hours must be training on taking vitals, and one (1) of 6 hours must be cultural competency.
 Refer to the appropriate section on the Continuing Education page (link below) for more information.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how